-Most countries considered that vitamin concentrates and iron preparations should be given starting between the 3rd and 6th months.
+Most countries considered that vitamin concentrates and iron preparations should be given starting between the third and sixth month.
 Generally, countries did not prescribe iron unless there was a specific indication, but only French Somalia did not recommend either as a routine measure.

-There was general agreement that semi-solid foods should be added between the 4th and 6th month, and that when once a child has been weaned, he should have the same food as the rest of the family, but with the spices omitted if they are much used.
+There was general agreement that semi-solid foods should be added between the fourth and sixth month, and that when once a child has been weaned, he should have the same food as the rest of the family, but with the spices omitted if they are much used.

 The question regarding whole and dried skimmed milk was intended to elicit information as to whether its use was likely to reduce the period of breast feeding.
 If such milk is supplied free when infants are not getting any or enough breast milk, but is not supplied to the mother who is feeding her children successfully, an economic motive has been produced for taking the baby early off the breast.
 In fact, nearly all countries reported that such milk was not normally supplied to an infant in the first year of life.
 The Older Child - Emotional and Psychological Development

-Regarding special facilities for the older child, it seems that few exist in the region.
+Regarding special facilities for the older child, it seems that few exist in the Region.
 There are some play-centres or kindergartens or jardins d'enfants in Cyprus, Greece, Egypt and Aden Colony, whereas some private organizations have entered this field in Lebanon and Tunisia.
 Jordan is planning to develop some child guidance centres based on the Mental Hospital at Bethlehem, which will also provide in-patient facilities for children.

-Staffing the Maternal and Child Health Services

-There is general agreement in the region that what is needed in rural health is a multipurpose female worker, who should act as midwife, nurse and health visitor together with a visiting general practitioner.
-Opinions as to the number of population that can be served by such a worker vary according to the nature of the terrain, facility of communications, density of the population etc. Typical figures given are: Cyprus two to three thousand in the hills, three to four thousand in the plains' Somalia and Tunisia three thousand; Egypt and Lebanon, five thousand.
-On the other hand the Sudan plans for teams of three, one midwife, one health visitor and one medical assistant, each team to be responsible for 15,000 population.
-Turkey also is planning to institute teams consisting of arural midwife and sanitaran.
+Staffing the Maternal and Child Health Services to the nature of the terrain, facility of communications, density of the population etc. Typical figures given are: Cyprus two to three thousand in the hills, three to four thousand in the plains, Somalia and Tunisia three thousand; Egypt and Lebanon, five thousand.
+On the other hand the Sudan plans for teams of three, one midwife, one health visitor and one medical assistant, each team to be responsible for fifteen thousand population.
+Turkey also is planning to institute teams consisting of a rural midwife and sanitarian.

+There is general agreement in the Region that what is needed in rural health is a multipurpose female worker, who should access as midwife, nurse and health visitor together with a visiting general practitioner.
+Opinions as to the number of population that can be served by such a worker vary according

 It is clear that the countries of the area are in most cases far from achieving these goals.
-Morocco for example has one of any kind of health worker for 60,000 rural population.
-Iran is planning to have in seven years time, one health visitor and one sanitarian aide for 25,000 population.
+Morocco for example has one of any kind of health worker for aixty thousand rural population.
+Iran is planning to have in seven years time, one health visitor and one sanitarian aid for twenty five thousand population.

 In towns, owing to the greater accessibility of the population, each worker can care for a greater number of people.
-On the other hand greater specialisation of workers is desireable.
+On the other hand greater specialisation of workers is desirable.
 The midwife, health visitor and home nurse can be separate individuals, and there is a demand for specialisation also among doctors-paediatricians, social paediatricians, obstetricians, gynaecologists etc. It seems that in several countries the needs of the towns for health staff have already been met to a large degree, e.g. in Morocco and Greece, whereas in general, the position in the towns is much better than in rural areas.

 Serious difficulties in the recruitment of female staff are reported from all countries in the area except Jordan, Turkey, Somalia and Egypt.
-Lebanon and Morocco say that the only difficulties in recruitment are budgetary.
+Iebanon and Morocco say that the only difficulties in recruitment are budgetary.